Health officials warn about ‘Dragon’s Breath’ fad

 Its memo, according to Suffolk, said: “Instances of frostbite and tissue damage have been reported when residual liquid nitrogen is left in the serving cup.”

-To protect consumers’ fingers, some vendors — sometimes found at fairs — sell the cereal with skewers.
+To protect consumers’ fingers, some vendors sell the cereal treat — sometimes found at fairs — with skewers.

 However, all of the liquid nitrogen must be removed from the cereal — which can absorb it — before it is eaten.